Concern grows over illegal organ trading across Africa – DW – 09/18/2024

 According to the Global Observatory on Organ Donation and Transplantation, less than 10% of required transplants are performed worldwide, which has led to some patients trying to obtain organs illegally.

-There is also a comparitively low number of medical centers that perform legal transplants in Africa.
-For example, a World Health Organization (WHO) paper from 2020 listed just 35 kidney transplant centers for the entire Africa region.
+There is also a comparatively low number of medical centers that perform legal transplants in Africa.
+For example, a World Health Organization (WHO) paper from 2020 listed just 35 kidney transplant centers for the entire continent.
 This type of insufficient capacity is blamed on lack of accessibility, limited expertise and inadequate financial support.

 A sophisticated operation